oeg-upm/virc/README.md

 The `VIRC_Guidelines.pdf` contains the annotation guidelines provided to annotators.
 This can be seen sintetized in the paper.

 ## Data
-  - `Spanish:` The Spanish datasets are split into three sets, *1*, *2* and *disagreement*.
-Sets *1* and *2* contain data annotated by the two original annotators, while the *disagreement* set contains the news where no agreement was reached and a third annotator was needed.
+- *Spanish*: The Spanish datasets are split into two sets, agreement and disagreement.
+Agreement set contains the data annotated by the two original annotators, while the disagreement set contains the news where no agreement was reached and a third annotator was needed
-  - `Italian:` The Italian data are divided into two sets (*1* and *2*), annotated by two annotators.
+- *Italian*: The Italian data consists of only one set annotated by two annotators.
-  - `Disaggregated:` The files containing all the annotations are named according to the following schema *annotations_{language}_{set}.json*.
-  - `Gold-standard:` The gold-standard dataset generated through the process explained in the paper correspond to the *ita_gold.csv* and *spa_gold.csv* files.

 ## Usage
 The dataset has been uploaded to Hugging Face.
 The dataset itself and the documentation can be found in the following repo [https://huggingface.co/datasets/oeg/virc](https://huggingface.co/datasets/oeg/virc).